goby-lang/goby/README.md

 - Builtin high-performance HTTP server
 - Builtin database library (currently only support PostgreSQL adapter)
 - JSON support
-- [Plugin system](https://goby-lang.gitbooks.io/goby/content/plugin-system.html) that can load existing Go packages dynamically (Only for Linux by now)
+- [Plugin system](https://goby-lang.gitbooks.io/goby/content/plugin-system.html) that can load existing Go packages dynamically (Only for Linux and MacOS right now)
 - Accessing Go objects from Goby directly

 > Note: Goby had formerly been known as "Rooby", which was renamed in May 2017.